 Before learning how to navigate within the Map Canvas, let’s add some layers that we can explore during this tutorial.

 Open a new blank project and using the steps learnt in Create a Map, load the previously seen

 buildingslayers to the project.
-The result view should look similar to the snippet below (colors do not matter):
+The result view should look similar to the snippet in Fig. 2.4 below (colors do not matter):